Marktflynn/ufcfightnight/README.md

 ## Description

-This code will allow you to pull information from the key words "ufcfightnight" from twitter.
+This code will allow you to pull information from the key term "ufcfightnight" from Twitter.
 This will show how people on the platform are engaging with the event and what commom themes are being discussed.
 I will be incorporating the ggplot package that will create visual data that will show a certain topic being compared to other time periods.
 I believe you can only go back and dig up data from a max point of 6-7 days before.